-- The machine store that is available to all users of a machine - The user store that is only available to the current user of a machine
+- The Local Machine Certificate Store or machine store that is available to all users of a machine - The Current User Certificate Store or user store that is only available to the current user of a machine

 In command lines, the -user option of the certutil command is used to specify the user store.
 When it is omitted, the machine store will be used by default.